Once you have purchased and completed your paper COES, you need to:

 Once a paper COES has been lodged, the responsible person must send all copies of the paper COES to the relevant parties identified on each copy of the COES.

 All Energy Safe copies of Paper COES must be sent to:

 This table lists the relevant parties that must be sent a copy of a COES:

 |Energy Safe Victoria

 Charging customers fees for COES

-Can RECs and RELs charge an administration fee for the purchase of COES?
+Can Registered Electrical Contractor (RECs) and Restricted Electrical Licence holders (RELs) charge an administration fee for the purchase of COES?

 However, an REC or REL may elect to charge their customers an additional handling fee for their time in purchasing the COES, filling it out and lodging it with Energy Safe Victoria as required.
 This additional fee amount is determined by the REC or REL and should be explained by the REC or REL to their customer.

-Some REC’s and REL’s elect not to separately itemise Certificates of Electrical Safety on their invoices, instead the COES and handling fee form part of the sundry items or may even be included as part of one lump sum in their invoice.
-Although the purchase of COES from Energy Safe Victoria does not attract GST, an REC or REL may be required to add GST to the amount they charge their customers.
+Some RECs and RELs elect to not itemise Certificates of Electrical Safety separately on their invoices.
+Instead, the COES and handling fee form part of the sundry items or may even be included as part of one lump sum in their invoice.
+Although the purchase of COES from Energy Safe does not attract GST, an REC or REL may be required to add GST to the amount they charge their customers.
 Energy Safe Victoria cannot give advice regarding GST.